KYC-hub/ComplyZense/testing_plan.md

 Pass/ Fail : Pass

+Remarks:
-Remarks: Chatbot does not answer questions out of scope, as intended\nAnswer returned are of good quality
+Chatbot does not answer questions out of scope, as intended Answer returned are of good quality

 #### Upload File (No Report Generation)

-Test Case

-To test if AI can read files and return appropriate replies.
+Test Case: To test if AI can read files and return appropriate replies.

-Expected Result

-Results should either directly answer questions coupled with the file, or within the file
+Expected Result: Results should either directly answer questions coupled with the file, or within the file

-Pass/ Fail
+Pass/ Fail : Pass

-Pass

-Remarks

-Works very well on every instance of file tested
+Remarks : Works very well on every instance of file tested

 #### Upload File (With Report Generation)

-Test Case

-To test if AI can return a report of good quality
+Test Case: To test if AI can return a report of good quality

-Expected Result

-To generate a report of good quality, able to distinguish good policies and bad policies
+Expected Result: To generate a report of good quality, able to distinguish good policies and bad policies

-Pass/ Fail

-Pass
+Pass/ Fail: Pass

-Remarks

-Chatbot brings up both good and bad points, provides recommendation and breaks down each point in provided policies
+Remarks: Chatbot brings up both good and bad points, provides recommendation and breaks down each point in provided policies

 #### Session and History Manipulation

-Test Case

-To test if functions, Filter, Delete or Export Sessions work
+Test Case: To test if functions, Filter, Delete or Export Sessions work

-Expected Result

-Filter should isolate sessions, Delete should delete all sessions but current, Export exports chat history of selected sessions
+Expected Result: Filter should isolate sessions, Delete should delete all sessions but current, Export exports chat history of selected sessions

-Pass/ Fail

-Pass
+Pass/ Fail: Pass

 Remarks
 Works very well, Delete will not work if only one current active session

 Filter works fine